 Where are we now?

-Currently, women are well represented within the Trust with females making up: 45 out of 70 staff; two out of six senior managers and five out of 14 trustees.
-There is also a good gender balance within our volunteers and members.
+Currently, females make up: 42 out of 67 staff; 9 out of 12 middle managers, 2 out of 6 senior managers and 5 out of 14 trustees.
+There is a good gender balance within our volunteers and members.
 We do recognise that work needs to be done to improve the representation across a wider spectrum of society and elevate those voices within the Trust.

 We deliver some fantastic engagement work through our projects and our school outreach programme to connect communities from a variety of backgrounds and demographics with nature.
 Nevertheless, we understand that there is work to be done to bring more people closer to nature and to have greater representation of these groups using and enjoying green spaces.